vmware-archive/streaming-runtimes/docs/samples/iot-monitoring/iot-monitoring.md

   - name: description
     type: string
 ```

-We can represent it with the following custom `Stream` resource:
+We can represent it with the following custom `Stream` resource with schema definition:

 ```yaml
 apiVersion: streaming.tanzu.vmware.com/v1alpha1
 kind: Stream